porsche-design-system/porsche-design-system/packages/components/src/components/form/select-wrapper/select-wrapper.usage.md

 # Select

 ## When to use
   • Use a Select to trigger an action based on the selected option.
-  • Use a Select to choose one option from a list of items.
+  • Use a Select to choose and search one option from a list of items.
   • Use a Select to navigate the user to a new position.
+  • Use a Select to recommending a default option for most users.

 ---